jon-jacky/Piety/doc/README.md

 **Piety** is a notional operating system to be written in Python.
   This directory contains some notes and documents:

+- **directory.md**, list of Piety directories and their contents.

+- **gracle_excerpts.txt**, notes about a report on the proposed Gracle operating system.

 - **language.md**, language processors for Python.

 - **other.md**, pertinent system software and utilities written in